AIBMen/template/README.md

 ### When to branch

 * Also from [Pew](https://www.pewresearch.org/decoded/2022/08/01/how-pew-research-center-uses-git-and-github-for-version-control/)'s article on using GitHub for data analysis.
 * I think for now we probably won't do much of this, because we won't have multiple people working on a single analysis.
-But this is something we can start thinking about.
+But this is something we can start thinking about as it might make the whole analysis process more productive.
+Another person can easily come into a project in-progress and create a new branch in the repository to work on a separate analysis or with a dataset that they have particular expertise in which then gets folded back into the overall project all while the original person is still working on their part.

 > Another git concept we needed to adapt was branching.
 As we said, in software engineering, branches are used to add improvements to an application in production that often lives in the “main” branch.
 In research, the code is never really in “production” until the corresponding report or blog post has been published.
 In the process of building an analysis, researchers try different things, some of which will work and some of which will not.
 But those are not features or bugs.
 We thought it made more sense to think of the main branch as containing a version of analysis on which all researchers agree, and to think of branches starting from “main” as individual researchers’ proposed additions.
 In a very literal way, we think of merging code into the main branch as a discussion between co-authors.
 Thus, if a commit is an item on a to-do list, a branch is a section of a to-do list that accomplishes a specific goal — something like “explore a method of analysis to address a particular question in our research” or “respond to feedback about the project.”
 These are blocks on which researchers can work separately and which can be understood as proposed additions to a collective analysis.